This page explains when to use different Spanish greetings, mainly with repect to culture and how formal or informal the situation is.

 Hola vs. Buenos días vs. Buen día

-How are you? can also have many different forms in Spanish – cómo estás, cómo te va, qué pasa, qué haces, qué tal, and many other expressions often starting with cómo or qué.
+How are you? can also have many different forms in Spanish: cómo estás, cómo te va, qué pasa, qué haces, qué tal, and many other expressions often starting with cómo or qué.

 Regional differences in the Spanish language

 In fact there are no universally valid rules for these things.
-Spanish is spoken natively by some 350 million people in many countries which are often culturally hugely different from each other (take for example the approx. 40 million native Spanish speakers in the US and compare their culture with that of the approx. 40 million in Spain or that of the 11 million in Cuba).
+Spanish is spoken natively by some 350 million people in many countries, which are often culturally hugely different from each other (take for example the 40+ million native Spanish speakers in the US and compare their culture with that of the approx. 40 million in Spain or that of the 11 million in Cuba).